-- the nature of our research and development programs during specific reporting periods including the timing of various studies (including our clinical trials) and discovery research; - additional administration associated with expanded research; - interest and accretion were impacted by entering into the \$0.5 million Debenture in the current period and conversion of the full principal balance of the Debenture in the current period; - financing rights are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss); and - share-based payments fluctuate from quarter to quarter based on the timing and fair value of stock option and RSU grants.
-Share-based payments are a non-cash expense.
+- the nature of our research and development programs during specific reporting periods including the timing of various studies (including our clinical trials) and discovery research; - additional administration associated with expanded research; - interest and accretion were impacted by entering into the \$0.5 million Debenture in the three months ended July 31, 2020 period and the \$1.5 million non-interest bearing Newsoara loan being outstanding in the current period; - financing rights are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss); and - share-based payments fluctuate from quarter to quarter based on the timing and fair value of stock option and RSU grants.
+Sharebased payments are a non-cash expense.